 Papaya also has anti-inflammatory properties that help enhance bone health and reduce arthritis pain in your dog.
-However, papaya should be fed to dogs in moderation as too much of it can cause loose stools and diarrhoea.
-Some dogs are also allergic to papaya, while the seeds if swallowed can be toxic, so make sure to do your research and speak to your vet before incorporating it into their diet.
+However, papaya should be fed to dogs in moderation, as too much of it can cause loose stools and diarrhea.
+Some dogs are also allergic to papaya, while the seeds, if swallowed, can be toxic, so make sure to do your research and speak to your vet before incorporating it into their diet.

 4. Glucosamine and Chondroitin

 Both glucosamine and chondroitin are essential components found in a dog’s joint cartilages.
-Glucosamine helps in the production of joint lubricant and collagen, which is the main component in the joint cartridge.
+Glucosamine helps produce joint lubricant and collagen, which is the main component in the joint cartridge.
 It also acts as a shock absorber to ensure no damage occurs to the joint cartridge.
 Chondroitin, on the other hand, helps in the repair of damaged cartridges while also preventing destructive enzymes from accessing the joint fluid.

-The shell of shellfish is the best source of glucosamine while chondroitin is often found in bone cartilages of animals.
-The dog lovers at Tail & Fur told us that pet owners can boil animal bones into a broth and give to their dog for a tasty meal.
+The shell of shellfish is the best source of glucosamine, while chondroitin is often found in bone cartilages of animals.
+The dog lovers at Tail & Fur told us that pet owners could boil animal bones into a broth and give them to their dogs for a tasty meal.
 Another good way to provide these two compounds to your dog is in the form of supplements.
 These two nutrients are often paired together and sold as supplements.

 5. Vitamin C